MomsTEAM Institute, Inc. (“MTI”) is a tax-exempt 501(c)(3) nonprofit based in Concord, Massachusetts.

 In September 2014, the Institute held its inaugural sports safety summit, “Smart Teams Play Safe: Protecting the Health and Safety of the Whole Child in Youth Sports” at Harvard Medical School.
 A stellar roster of national experts gave 15-minute “TED-talk”-style presentations on how to improve youth sports safety by adopting best practices.
 The presentations were videotaped and became a series of SmartTeams™ Talks.
 The summit was widely hailed by attendees as the best of its kind.

-For the past three years, MomsTEAM has been working with youth football programs around the country developing, testing, and implementing a comprehensive set health and safety best practice checklists for young athletes under a program called SmartTeams.
+For a number of years MomsTEAM has been working with youth football programs around the country developing, testing, and implementing a comprehensive set health and safety best practice checklists for young athletes under a program called SmartTeams.

 When launched nationally SmartTeams will be the first national program to (1) aggregate and disseminate comprehensive, evidence- and consensus-based sports health and safety best practice standards; (2) provide sports programs with a way, through voluntary self-audit, to engage in safety benchmarking; (3) award SmartTeams certification to those programs which have implemented best practices; and (3) incorporate the International Safeguards for Children in Sports (which MTI, as part of 40-member global coalition of sports organizations – and one of only two U.S.-based NGOs, helped create).